 M A R K E T I N G

 Jessica Yu, Publicity Assistant to Brian Belfiglio, joined Scribner in 2014.
 She studied at Gordon College (Wenham, MA) and Oxford University (UK).

 Kyle Radler, Associate Publicist, works with Colm Toibin, Jason Matthews, Owen King, Antonio Ruiz-Camacho, Jonathan Horn, and on Scribner’s Hemingway Library Edition series.
 He joined Scribner after graduating from Columbia University in 2013.

 Ashley Gilliam, Online Marketing Manager, joined the imprint in 2013.
-Previously Ashley was an editorial assistant at Houghton Mifflin Harcourt working on adult nonfiction titles, such as Best American Science and Nature Writing, Are You My Mother?: A Comic Drama, and Hitler’s Furies.
+Previously Ashley was Scribner's Publishing Manager, before that she was an editorial assistant at Houghton Mifflin Harcourt working on titles such as Best American Science and Nature Writing, Are You My Mother?: A Comic Drama, and Margaret Fuller.
 Ashley is a graduate of Roanoke College and Emerson College.
 For Scribner Ashley manages social media campaigns and online content, as well as edits The Best American Poetry, The Collected Works of W.B.
 Yeats, movie tie-in editions, and other titles.
 She is interested in pop culture and literary fiction, especially fiction with unusual elements.

 Liese Mayer, Editor, joined Scribner as an editor in 2013, having previously worked at The Overlook Press, Little, Brown and Company, where she worked on the publication of books by bestselling authors such as Jonathan Safran Foer, Jake Tapper, Evan Thomas, James Bradley, Mary Gabriel, and Grove/Atlantic.
 She acquires literary and up-market commercial fiction, and narrative nonfiction in the areas of social and cultural history, memoir, and investigative journalism.
 Recent titles include The Facades by Eric Lundgren, War of the Encylopaedists by Christopher Robinson and Gavin Kovite, and Barefoot Dogs by Antonio Ruiz-Camacho.
 Her forthcoming titles include Flannery O'Connor and Rona Jaffe Award winner Lori Ostlund's After the Parade, Helen Maryles Shankman's In the Land of Armadillos, and memoirs House of Sticks by Ly Ky Tran, and Heimat by Nora Krug.